kbridson/rails-demos-and-deets-2021-test/demo-resource-update.md

 </p>
 ```

-You should now be able to go to the `edit` page for any question by clicking the `🖋` link for that question on the `index` page or the `show` page.
+You should now be able to navigate to the `edit` page for any question by clicking the `🖋` link for that question on the `index` page or the `show` page.

+The QuizMe app now has functionality for creating and updating multiple-choice questions.
+In the next demo, we will complete the app's CRUD functionality by enabling users to delete records.

 **[➥ Code changeset for this part](https://github.com/human-se/quiz-me-2020/commit/32f6d2d8b0eeaa9ec370a38645fb089e52f837d9){:target="_blank"}**